CodePushGo/website/src/content/blog/en/privacy-manifest-for-capacitor-apps-guide.md

 ---
 slug: privacy-manifest-for-capacitor-apps-guide
-title: "Privacy Manifest for Capacitor Apps: Guide"
+title: "Privacy Manifest for React Native Apps: Guide"
 description: Learn how to create a Privacy Manifest for your app to comply with App Store requirements and protect user data effectively.
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4